dli85/ImageProcessingProgram/README.md

 which takes in the necessary user inputs to needed to execute it.
 Each command only has one method: doCommand().
 This takes in a ImageProcessingModel which the command attempts to execute itself on.

+### Saving and Loading Images

+Saving and loading images have been refactored (from the first assignment).
+Instead of only supporting saving and loading .ppm files through hardcoded methods in the command design pattern, each distinct type of file extension has been given its own class (each class is an implementation of either ILoadFile or ISaveFile).
+Each class then defines how that certain file types should be loaded from or saved to.
+When the user asks the program to save or load a specific file type, the controller will delegate saving/loading to the appropriate save/load class (using a Map).

+This design promotes much better organization for loading/saving different file types.
+It also allows for near unlimited flexibility when it comes to adding support for new file types.
+You only have to change very little existing code to add support for a new file type.

+While loading from a .png may be the same as a .jpg, this design is still preferable as it allows for any future implementations of loading or saving more file types.

 ### Exceptions and Try-Catch

 Virtually every public method in the model can throw an IllegalArgumentException.
 This choice was